10 Online Global Mental Health Communities

-Some of the most effective tools to improve Mental Health in Low and Middle Income Countries are:
+Some of the most (cost) effective ways to improve Mental Health and in Low and Middle Income Countries are:

--Free sharing and distributing of knowledge via internet or mobile phone
+-Free sharing and distributing of knowledge and tools via internet

--Possibilities for workers and users to connect and network worldwide
+-Possibilities for workers and users to connect and network with others

-There are a couple of very valuable online communities who offer these tools.
-Here is an update of 10 of them:
+There are a couple of very valuable websites that offer these things.
+Sites that build bridges between organizations and/or give voice to people in the field.
+Here is an update of 14 of them.

 Link: GlobalMentalHealth.org